Social Shopping: How to and Where to

 - DealChicken: Brought to you by Gannett Media, the folks behind newspapers and television stations across the country.
 Deals are available in 50 local markets as well as national.

 - Eversave: Earn $5 to start you off just for signing up.

 - Fab.com: This new daily deal site is all about style & design, at 70% off retail prices.

 - Groupon: Most likely the pioneer of the social shopping era.
 Whereas in the beginning there was only one general deal page, now there are multiple subcategories such as Getaway and Goods.
 Check the top menu and side banner for other deals in your area.

 - HauteLook: High fashion, trendy clothes, shoes and accessories.
 Simply fab!

-- Get My Perks: The title may have Indianapolis, but several markets are available.
-These are offered by Entercom media company, locally these are radio stations WZPL, My107.9 and NewsTalk 1430AM.
+- Get My Perks: These are offered by Entercom media company, locally in the Indy area these are radio stations WZPL, 107.9 The Mix and 1430AM.

 - Living Social: Be sure to also check out Living Social Family edition, and Living Social Escapes for travel deals.

 - Mamasource Sweet Deals: When you purchase from Mamasource, you can specify your favorite school to which they’ll donate 5% of every purchase you make.

 - Moolala: A unique twist on their referral program is the PayMatrix, you earn 2% cash on your purchases, on your friends’ purchases, their friends’ purchases, and so on.
 Plus with their “Buy and Share” program, you can earn more cash back on your deal purchases.

 - Open Sky: Sign up for favorite product deals from reknowned chefs, designers and more!